 Soon, she discovered something surprising… something that didn’t make logical sense, but she was at her wit’s end and ready to try anything.

-She read about Hypochlorhydria or low stomach acid (I actually wrote about it here)… and it was then that she realized it was possible she might not be digesting the meat she was eating.
+She read about Hypochlorhydria or low stomach acid (I actually wrote about it in this article that includes 3 common signs of low stomach acid)… and it was then that she realized it was possible she might not be digesting the meat she was eating.

 She said she immediately started supplementing with Betaine HCL… and that was the day everything changed.